-The survey of first, third and fifth year alumni paints a more promising picture of employment and graduate school enrollment than the graduating student survey.
-The recent graduating student surveys reported how many students had been accepted into a graduate program, and this number was relatively low in both 2019 and 2020 (8% and 12% respectively).
-In contrast, the Data First forms indicate how many students actually completed a graduate program within eight years of graduation.
-This data indicates 27% for 2019, 23% for 2020, and 20% for 2021, consistent with data from first, third and fifth year alumni on the alumni survey.
+The survey of 1st, 3rd and 5th year alumni paints a more promising picture of employment and graduate school enrollment than the graduating student survey.
+The recent graduating student surveys reported how many students had already been accepted into a graduate program, and this number was relatively low in both 2019 and 2020 (8 and 12% respectively).
+In contrast, the Data First forms indicate how many students actually completed a graduate program within 8 years of graduation.
+This data indicates 27% for 2019, 23% for 2020, and 20% for 2021, consistent with data from 1st, 3rd and 5th year alumni on the alumni survey.
 See Table.

-While employment rates in a field related to their degree (61-79%) and career satisfaction (67-82%) are relatively favorable amongst first, third, and fifth year alumni, the institution is making efforts to try to improve the rate at which students have a clear pathway to secure employment or graduate study in an area related to their field of study.
-The university has committed to embedding career competencies into the curriculum and has secured a Davis Foundation grant of \$200,000 to fund curriculum work, faculty professional development, and the addition of an Associate Director of Internship Development and Employer Relations within the Career Services and Advising Center.
+While employment rates in a field related to their degree (61-79%) and career satisfaction (67-82%) are relatively favorable amongst 1st, 3rd, and 5th year alumni, the institution is taking efforts to try to improve the rate at which students have a clear pathway to secure employment or graduate study in an area related to their field of study.
+The university has committed to embedding career competencies into the curriculum and has secured a Davis Foundation grant of \$200,000 to fund curriculum work, faculty professional development, and the addition of an Associate Director of Internship Development and Employer Relations within the Career effectiveness across campus.
+In addition to ongoing program and department assessment, new Institutional Learning Priorities were developed and recently passed through governance, as was the new General Education curriculum.
+The campus will now work to align them with assessment strategies, allowing them to be better incorporated in future strategic planning.
+Data has been strategically used to guide executive leadership during the pandemic, advance equity and inclusiveness, and navigate issues of enrollment and retention.
+FSU's implementation of Edify, which unifies and organizes data assets across campus into a single centralized visualization platform to support real-time decision making, is evidence of a clear commitment to data-informed planning.
+These efforts demonstrate our continued commitment to our mission and strategic plan, to serve all students and achieve education justice.

+Services and Advising Center.
 This provides just one more concrete example of the manner in which the institution is continuing to reflect on and use data to inform campus priorities.

-Utilization of Tk20 is inconsistent and overall the tool is not viewed as user-friendly or useful.
-The university is currently reviewing alternative tools that can support holistic, campus-wide assessment and planning.
+Utilization of Tk20 is inconsistent and overall, the tool is not viewed as user-friendly or useful.
+The University, led by the AVP OIRP, CIO and VP for Student Affairs, is currently reviewing alternative tools that can support holistic, campus-wide assessment and planning.